Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "...Matriarch? *Significant* thinks they might have found it."

 Owryth sprang to her feet and called up the escort’s report.
 It *did* look promising, she had to admit.
-Too strong a magnetometric contact to be raw ore, too massive to be just another container...and an odd temperature, too.
+Too strong a magnetometric contact to be raw ore, too massive to be just another container... and an odd temperature, too.
 Cold, but not quite cold *enough.*

 "...Tell *Significant* to hold position.
 Escorts *Proud* and *Confident* to form up with them and intercept."